4v4t4r/testmill/doc/introduction.rst

  $ sudo easy_install testmill

-One caveat is the PyCrypto dependency.
-PyCrypto contains a few modules written in the C programming language.
-In general it is recommended to use the PyCrypto version that is provided by your OS vendor, if available.
-Otherwise, you will need to compile it yourself.
-The ``easy_install`` command above will do this automatically, but to do so it will need access to a C compiler.
-Normally this is not a problem on Linux, but Mac and Windows do not have a C compiler installed by default.
+One caveat is that TestMill has an indirect dependency on PyCrypto.
+PyCrypto contains a few modules written in C which need to be compiled.
+In general it is recommended to use the PyCrypto version that is provided by your OS vendor, if one is available.
+The alternative is to compile it yourself.
+The ``easy_install`` command above will do this automatically, however, to do so it will need a C compiler.
+Normally this is not a problem on Linux, but Mac and Windows do not ship with C compiler by default.
 See the OS specific installation instructions below for more information.

  * :ref:`linux-installation`
  * :ref:`windows-installation`